 Competitive mixture of experts

 We consider the 14 MR methods described above, for which instruments can be supplied using two instrument selection strategies, leading to 28 methods in total (Supplementary table 2).
 In the context of this analysis, each method is considered to be an 'expert', taking a set of SNP-exposure and SNP-outcome effect sizes and their standard errors as inputs.
 Our objective is to select the expert most likely to be correct for a specific MR analysis.
+An overview of the approach is shown in Figure 2.

-The mixture of experts method is a machine learning approach (16) which seeks to divide a parameter space into subdomains, such that a particular expert is used primarily for problems that reside in a subdomain most suited to that expert.
+The mixture of experts method is a machine learning approach (27) which seeks to divide a parameter space into subdomains, such that a particular expert is used primarily for problems that reside in a subdomain most suited to that expert.
 In this case our objective is to identify characteristics of the SNP-exposure and SNP-outcome associations for which one specific MR method is most likely to yield highest statistical power for non-null associations, and lowest false discovery rates for null associations.
-This involves creating a 'gating function', whose purpose is to decide which expert to use for a specific MR analysis, given the parameter space that is occupied by that dataset.
+This involves creating a 'gating function', whose purpose is to decide which expert to use for a specific MR analysis, given the parameter space that is occupied by that summary-set.
 The metrics are a mixture of regression diagnostics and are described in Supplementary table 3.

-The gating function needs to be trained using data for which the true causal effect is known, and to this end we generated a large number of simulated datasets.
+The gating function needs to be trained using data for which the true causal effect is known, and to this end we generated a large number of simulated summary-sets.
 We trained the gating function using random forest learning algorithms that seek to identify sectors of the parameter space that are most likely to return accurate estimates for a particular expert.
 Figure 2a illustrates how the gating function is trained using simulated data.
-New datasets can then be applied to the trained mixture of experts (MoE) model (Figure 2b).
+New summary-sets can then be applied to the trained mixture of experts (MoE) model (Figure 2b).
 We call this implementation MR-MoE 1.0.

-It should be noted that in the original hierarchical mixture of experts approach of (16) the gating function and the experts share the same input space and are trained simultaneously using expectation-maximisation.
-In our approach the gating function is defined over a separate input space consisting of the parameter space of the experts, and is trained separately in a supervised setting using simulated data.
-As such our MR-MoE approach fits the framework of meta-learning (citations) where machine learning methods are applied at the ‘meta-level’ to analyse the results of machine learning experiments at the ‘base-level’, in order to be able to understand and model the capabilities of each expert and recommend which expert should be applied in to a given problem.
-From this perspective the 14 MR methods are the base-models, the gating function is the meta-model, and its meta-features are the parameters of the MR methods.

-Training and testing simulations

-The MoE is trained using datasets generated from simulations (Figure 2a).
-A dataset is the minimum data required to perform 2SMR analysis - four columns comprising the SNP-exposure and SNP-outcome effects and standard errors, and rows corresponding to each SNP that is used as an instrument for the exposure.
-This dataset can be fed into any of the 28 experts to obtain MR causal effects.
-The simulations used to generate these datasets seek to cover a range of pleiotropic scenarios, including where some proportion of SNPs exhibit directional or balanced horizontal pleiotropy, or where SNPs influence confounding variables.
+Full details are provided in the Online Methods.